 EGA (Enhanced Graphics Adapter) is a video display controller that offers more visual graphics and colors than its predecessors.
 First introduced in 1984 by IBM for use with their PC/AT personal computer line, EGA became part of their high-resolution graphics standard in 1988.

-EGA provides a graphics resolution of 640×350 pixels and can display 16 colors from a palette of 64.
-With an EGA video display, each character is displayed as a 8×14 dot matrix.
-EGA is also capable of displaying 256 colors in a Mode 13h graphics mode.
+EGA provides a graphics resolution of 640×350 pixels and supports 16 colors from its palette 64.
+Characters appear as 8×14 dot matrix displays on an EGA video display; additionally, it can show all 256 possible hues through Mode 13h graphics mode.

-EGA was succeeded by the VGA standard in 1987.
+EGA was replaced by the VGA standard in 1987.

-This article discusses the role of an enhanced graphics adapter in a computer.
-The graphics adapter is responsible for processing and displaying images on a monitor.
-It is a vital component in any computer system, and an enhanced graphics adapter can improve the overall performance of a system.
+This article describes the role of an enhanced graphics adapter in a computer system.
+A graphics adapter’s primary task is processing and displaying images on a monitor; an upgraded one can improve overall system performance significantly.